kbrown01/Vizio_DirecTV/README.md

 }
 ```

-Now, I store this file in my Home Assistant installation and I have a sensor that reads this information. in my included "sensor.yaml" file I have this:
+Now, I store this file in my Home Assistant installation and I have a sensor that reads this information.
+In my included "sensor.yaml" file I have this:

 ```
 - platform: rest